runtimeverification/k/k-distribution/k-tutorial/1_basic/21_symbolic_execution/README.md

 Notice that the configuration listed above is a disjunction of conjunctions.
 This is the most common form of output that can be produced by the Haskell Backend.
-In this case, each conjunction consists of a configuration and a pair of constraints.
+In this case, each conjunction consists of a configuration and a set of constraints.
 What this conjunction describes, essentially, is a configuration and a set of information that was derived to be true while rewriting that configuration.